rizaldim/personal-site/src/content/posts/chokidar.md

 I find that chokidar is quite reliable to detect changes inside a directory.
 One potential use case for chokidar that I can think of is using it in a custom build tool/process that we create based on our own logic.
-Anytime we detect change, redo build step related to that specific change.
+Anytime we detect change, redo build step related to that specific change only, not the whole process.

 [chokidar]: https://github.com/paulmillr/chokidar
 [rust]: https://www.rust-lang.org/